 What exactly is a Tenancy Agreement?

-A concise and legally binding contract between the landlord and the tenant in a furnished apartment, flat or house is a Tenancy Agreement.
+A Tenancy Agreement is a concise and legally binding contract between the landlord and the tenant in a furnished apartment, flat, or house.

 Do landlords have the rights to add any terms or conditions they wish in a contract?

 No, they don’t have any such rights.
 Consumer Contracts Regulations of 1999 contain all the Unfair Terms applied to all rented tenancies.

 According to these regulations, if any clause in the agreement can be deemed unfair, then that clause is not enforceable.